shiBinH/riot-lol-app/README.md

 # PURPOSE
-An app that strives to help players improve in Riot Games' online moba League of Legends
+A REST API that returns time-slice map data of selected game instances of Riot Games' MOBA League of Legends